 When choosing an organic shaped mirror, it’s often going to be THE statement piece of the bathroom.
 So it’s best to keep the other elements of your bathroom design restrained.

-Tips to pull off an organic bathroom mirror:
+Tips to pull off the organic shape:

-• day spa vibes.
+- day spa vibes.
 One bathroom style that calls for organic bathroom mirrors more than any other are those that channel day spa vibes.
 Think bathrooms with a soft, tonal colour palette, such as the stone or venetian plaster bathrooms below

-• tie it in.
+- tie it in.
 Because these mirrors are so different, it’s a good idea to find ways to integrate it into your bathroom design.
 For example, the black metal frame organic mirror below picks up on the black steel frame of the basin.
 And below that, the stone basin has been carved in an organic way to reference the frameless pond mirror.

 Antique bathroom mirror